liferay/liferay-docs/develop/tutorials/articles/120-customizing/03-overriding-language-keys/02-overriding-a-modules-language-keys.markdown

 In
 [Gogo shell](/develop/reference/-/knowledge_base/7-1/using-the-felix-gogo-shell),
 list the bundles and grep for keyword(s) that match the portlet's display name.
-Liferay portlet language keys are in the portlet's web module (bundle).
+Language keys are in the portlet's web module (bundle).
 When you find the bundle, note its ID number.

 To find the Blogs portlet, for example, your Gogo commands and output might look